chrisdueck/chrisdueck.github.io/_pages/about.md

   </div>
 </div>

-Hi, I'm Software Engineer at Avco Systems in Slough, UK.
-My work spans the whole development lifecycle, from scoping out new projects to produce specifications and designs, all the way through to implementation, testing and deployment.
+Hi, I'm a Senior Software Engineer at Avco Systems in Slough, UK.
+My work spans the whole development lifecycle, from scoping out new projects, producing requirement specifications and designs, all the way through to implementation, testing and deployment.

-I graduated from the University of Surrey in 2021, having attained a first class **BSc (Hons) in Computer Science** (91%), including a strong 80% grade in my dissertation on Byzantine Consensus (an area of distributed systems research).
+I graduated from the **University of Surrey** in 2021, having attained a first class **BSc (Hons) Computer Science** (91%), including a strong 80% grade in my
+dissertation: _Experimental Analysis of View Synchronisation in Byzantine Consensus (a hot area of distributed systems research).

-In 2019, I received the **Gold-i Prize** as the highest-performing student in my second year module *Further Programming Paradigms*, which covered advanced OOP in C++, Functional Programming in Haskell and Logic Programming in Prolog.
+In 2019, I was awarded the **Gold-i Prize** as the top-performing student in my second year module *Further Programming Paradigms*, which covered advanced OOP in _C++_, Functional Programming in _Haskell_ and Logic Programming in _Prolog_.

-I also completed a placement year as a full-time Software Engineer at Xceptor, where I worked in an agile scrum team, primarily using _C#_, _AngularJS_ and _SQL Server_ to develop new features for a large web-based automation platform used internationally by large financial clients.
+Before graduating, I also completed a placement year with _Xceptor_, a web-based process automation platform that powers many of the big names in finance around the world.
+As a Software Engineer, I worked in an Scrum team primarily using _C#_, _AngularJS_ and _SQL Server_ to develop new features and bug fixes, as well as helping with deployments, support and performance testing.

 Whenever I have enough free time, I like working on my own coding projects, some of which you can read about [here.](/projects/) I hope to update this more soon.